thenumbernine/Tensor/README.md

 `_quat` is the odd one out, where it does have a few of the tensor operations, but it is stuck at 4D.
 Maybe I will implement Cayley-Dickson constructs later for higher dimension.
 `_quat<type>` = Quaternion.
 Subclass of `_vec4<type>`.
 `operator *` = Quaternion multiplication.
+- `quati, quatf, quatd` = integer, float, and double precision quaternions.

+## Dependencies:
-Depends on the "Common" project, for Exception, template metaprograms, etc.
+This project depends on the "Common" project, for Exception, template metaprograms, etc.

 TODO:
-- finishing up `_asym` , it needs intN access, and a loooot of wrapper classes.
-	- once we have this, why not rank-3 rank-4 etc `_sym` or `_asym` ...
-I'm sure there's some math on how to calculate the unique # of vars
-- `_sym` needs some index help when it's mixing accessors and normal derefs. one signature is Scalar&, the other is Accessor

 - make a permuteIndexes() function, have this "ExpandIndex<>" on all its passed indexes, then have it run across the permute indexes.
 	- mind you that for transposes then you can respect symmetry and you don't need to expand those indexes.
 	- make transpose a specialization of permuteIndexes()
 - index notation summation?  mind you that it shoud preserve non-summed index memory-optimization structures.
-- shorthand those other longwinded GLSL names like "inverse"=>"inv", "determinant"=>"det", "trace"=>"tr", "transpose"=>...?
+- shorthand those longwinded names like "inverse"=>"inv", "determinant"=>"det", "trace"=>"tr", "transpose"=>...?
 T? tr?  what? "normalize"=>"unit"

 - more flexible exterior product (cross, wedge, determinant).
 Generalize to something with Levi-Civita permutation tensor.
-- `_asym` is 2-rank totally-antisymmetric ..
-I should do a N-rank totally-antisymmetric and N-rank totally-symmetric
-	- then use it for an implementation of LeviCivita as constexpr
+	- use `_asymR` for an implementation of LeviCivita as constexpr
 	- then use that for cross, determinant, inverse, wedge

 - better function matching for derivatives?